mo-eldali/mo-eldali/README.md

 ###

-<h3 align="left">👩‍💻  About Me - I am currently a second year student in Computer Science based in Manchester.</h3>
+<h3 align="left">👩‍💻  About Me - I'm currently a 2nd year computer science student at Manchester Metropolitan University, I have a strong focus on software development, algorithms, and system design.
+My goal is to be as a full-stack software engineer and eventually launch my own software engineering company.</h3>

 ###